keyfun/weibo_ios_sdk/README.md

 # WeiboSDK
-It is a swift wrapper for SinaWeiboSDK
+It is a swift wrapper for SinaWeiboSDK, library from https://github.com/sinaweibosdk/weibo_ios_sdk

 ## Usage